Green Driver State Incentives in Utah

 UT's Clean Fuel Vehicle Grant and Loan Program

-Utah's Clean Fuels and Vehicle Technology Grant and Loan Program typically awards $350,000 in grants and $70,000 in loans to help local businesses and government entities to cover the:
+Utah's Clean Fuels and Vehicle Technology Grant and Loan Program typically awards $70,000 in loans to help local businesses and government entities to cover the:

 - Cost of converting vehicles to run on cleaner-burning fuel.